distributed-assertions/distributed-assertions.github.io/docs/lprolog.md

----
-layout: page
-title: λProlog Bridge to DAMF
+# λProlog Bridge to DAMF
-permalink: /software/lprolog/
----

 &lambda;Prolog is logic programming language that extends Prolog in a number of ways.
 In particular, it has a built-in and declarative treatment of term-level bindings.
 For more about &lambda;Prolog, see: